-The Prince of Wales School will support most pupils with SEN at SEN Support.
-However, some pupils with more severe, complex and long term SEN may need an Education, Health & Care (EHC) Plan, especially if they have not made progress at SEN Support.
+The Prince of Wales School will support most pupils with SEND at the level of SEN Support.
+However, some pupils with more severe, complex and long term SEND may need an Education, Health & Care (EHC) Plan, especially if they have not made progress at SEN Support.
 If we feel this is the case, we will discuss this with parents.

-Parents can also contact the class teacher/SENCO if they feel their child might need an EHC Plan.
+Parents can also contact the class teacher/SENCo if they feel their child might need an EHC Plan.

-EHC Plans are issued by the Local Authority following an education, health and care (EHC) needs assessment.
+EHC Plans are issued by the Local Authority following an Education, Health and Care (EHC) Needs Assessment request, submitted by the school, which is agreed by the Special Educational Needs Panel.